zachvalenta/jvns.ca/source/_posts/2014-08-05-pair-programming-is-amazing-except-when-its-not.markdown

 When pairing with people with significantly less experience than me, I try to be really careful about this.
-One good trick that I learned from Zach Allaun at Hacker School is to always pair on the less experienced person's project and/or let the newer person drive.
+One good trick that I learned from Zach Allaun at Recurse Center is to always pair on the less experienced person's project and/or let the newer person drive.
 If you're working on their project then they're at least the expert on how their project works, which helps a lot.